Drupal with Composer on Apache on Bash on Windows 10!

 Save and exit.

 I decided to use the 'Composer template for Drupal projects' to install Drupal, which uses the Drupal Scaffold composer tool.
 On running it, it told me that yet more PHP extensions would be needed, which I hadn't anticipated.
-That may have just been the version required with drupal-scaffold, I'm not sure, but they seemed sensible to me, so install them with:
+That may have just been the version required with drupal-scaffold, I'm not sure, but they seemed sensible to me, so install them like this -- adding whichever ones it needs (which may be different for you now compared to when I wrote this):

 sudo apt-get install php-xml php7.0-mbstring